Professional wrestling match types: Hardcore match

-A standard hardcore match, also known as a Devil's Playground match, a Belfast Brawl match or a Guerrilla Warfare match is a no-disqualification, no-countout, falls count anywhere, one-fall match where the only rule (unless specifically noted) is to achieve a fall by pinning the opponent for a 3-count or making them submit.
-Otherwise, anything goes: any weapon can be used, any amount of wrestlers who are not booked in the match can be involved, either wrestler booked in the match can be pinned anywhere and any move can be used (except moves banned by the promotion booking the match before-hand).
+A standard hardcore match, also known as a Devil's Playground match, a Belfast Brawl match or a Guerrilla Warfare match is a type of match where there are no-disqualifications, no-countouts, falls count anywhere, where the only rule (unless specifically noted) is to pin or submit the opponent.
+In a hardcore match any weapon can be used, any amount of wrestlers who are not booked in the match can be involved and interfere, pinfalls are allowed outside the ring and any illegal move can be used (except moves banned by the promotion booking the match before-hand).
 Hardcore matches came to prominence in Japan in the 1970s, and then in the United States in the 1990s in promotions like ECW and later WWE.
 Blunt objects such as steel chairs, wooden event tables, ladders, wrestling ring stairs, kendo sticks, baseball bats, flour, metal cylindrical trashcans, trashcan lids and road signs are often featured in hardcore matches.

-Other common euphemisms for hardcore matches are the No Holds Barred match (which suggests wrestlers are allowed to use any illegal moves), Street Fight (which suggests wrestlers are to dress in normal street clothes), and World Championship Wrestling used the term Raven's rules match for hardcore matches involving the wrestler Raven.
+Sometimes a hardcore match is erroneously billed as a No Holds Barred match, Street Fight, who share different rulesets.
+World Championship Wrestling used the term Raven's rules match for hardcore matches involving the wrestler Raven.
 They also created their own specific brand of hardcore match, for which bouts were to begin backstage rather than in the ring.

 Unsanctioned match

-A variant of a hardcore match is a non-sanctioned match or unsanctioned match.
+An unsanctioned match, also known as a non-sanctioned match, is a variant of the hardcore match.
 In kayfabe, the match is not officially "recognised" by the promotion, and is sometimes used when a wrestler is "injured" (at the hands of another wrestler) and wants revenge but cannot be "medically cleared", thus he agrees to a non-sanctioned match where "the promotion is not held liable" for any injuries incurred during the match.
 A lights out match is an intensified variant of the unsanctioned match, most notably utilised by All Elite Wrestling.
 In these cases, the match is placed at the end of a card, and in-storyline, the preceding match is instead treated as the "main event" and before the match starts, the house lights of the venue will momentarily flash to signify the "official" end of the show.

 Deathmatch

-A more extreme version of a hardcore match, a deathmatch is even more violent and bloody.
+A deathmatch is a more extreme version of a hardcore match, being more violent and bloody than the latter.
 In addition to the blunt weapons and thumbtacks familiar to hardcore matches, deathmatches often include more dangerous elements, such as bricks, nails, staple guns, explosives, barbed wire, light tubes, glass shards, gardening tools (from trowels to weed whackers), and even fire produced from lighter fluid or gasoline.
 Other euphemisms for deathmatch include extreme rules match, ultraviolent rules match (hardcore rules matches exclusively in CZW), and HardKore X-Treme match.